jobackman/rpg-archive/docs/dying-earth/characters/råsh.md

 > 1. **Great Plan’s Curse:** His obsession with invention keeps him awake at night and distracted at the worst times.
 > 2. **Smell for Metal:** He can identify alloys by scent alone.
 > 3. **Hopeless Romantic:** Falls for beauty, in craft and in people, with equal passion.

+Experience:
+1. Have we learned anything about the world: X
+2. Have you overcome a great obstacle: -
+3. Have we found anything significant treasure: -
+4. Have you played your characters: Beliefs, Instincts, Traits: X

+2025-02-26: 2xp, 1 & 4